codam-coding-college/chess-hackathon/rules.md

 ### General
 - POSIX syscalls and their wrappers

-*Note: Some syscallls will be disabled (fork, clone, etc.) and/or limited during the tournament (mmap, (s)brk, etc.), see the VM info file for more information about the enviroment the bots will be in.
+*Note: Some syscalls will be disabled (fork, clone, etc.) and/or limited during the tournament (mmap, (s)brk, etc.), see the VM info file for more information about the environment the bots will be in.

 ### Assembly (really?)
 - C standard library, from ANSI C to C23